area17/twill/docs/.sections/getting-started/installation.md

 ### Environment requirements
 Twill is compatible with Laravel `5.3`, `5.4`, `5.5`, `5.6` and `5.7` applications running on PHP 7.

-Being a package you add as a dependency to your own application, it shares Laravel's [server requirements](https://laravel.com/docs/5.6/installation#server-requirements), which are satisfied by both [Homestead](https://laravel.com/docs/5.6/homestead) and [Valet](https://laravel.com/docs/5.6/valet) during development, and easily deployed to production using [Forge](https://forge.laravel.com) and [Envoyer](https://envoyer.io) or [Envoy](https://laravel.com/docs/envoy), as well as any other Laravel compatible server configuration and deployment strategy.
+As a dependency to your own application, Twill shares Laravel's [server requirements](https://laravel.com/docs/5.6/installation#server-requirements), which are satisfied by both [Homestead](https://laravel.com/docs/5.6/homestead) and [Valet](https://laravel.com/docs/5.6/valet) during development, and easily deployed to production using [Forge](https://forge.laravel.com) and [Envoyer](https://envoyer.io) or [Envoy](https://laravel.com/docs/envoy), as well as any other Laravel compatible server configuration and deployment strategy.

 Twill uses Laravel Mix to build the frontend assets of its UI.
 To ensures reproducible builds, npm scripts provided by Twill use the [npm `ci`](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable) command, which is available since npm `5.7`.